phetsims/phet-info/doc/phet-development-overview.md

    `cd ../chipper`
    `node js/scripts/transpile.js --watch --repos=acceleration-lab`
 7. Test the created simulation in the browser and make sure it launches.
 It should be a blank simulation.
-Write to the Developing Interactive Simulations in HTML5 Google Group if you run into problems.
+Write to the [SceneryStack Discussions forum](https://github.com/orgs/scenerystack/discussions) if you run into problems.

 ## Building and Testing